 UM-102 Mercury Free Sphygmomanometer

-The new generation UM-102 auscaltory blood pressure monitor continues to respond to the Mercury-Free Era in blood pressure monitoring.
-The UM-102 is A&D's most popular Sphygmomanometer device in 2015.
+The new generation UM-102 auscaltory blood pressure monitor continues to respond to the Mercury-Free Era in blood pressure monitoring. ** To be used in Medical and Health Clinic environments **

 - UM-102 (A-TYPE) has a flat base for stocking multiple units